core45/system-settings-db/README.md

 ```

 ## Cache
-The package uses the Laravel cache to store the settings.
+The package uses the Laravel cache so if you'd like to see the changes immediately clean the Laravel cache.
 Default TTL of the cache is 60 seconds.
-You can change this in the config file.
+You can change this setting in the config file.

 ## License
 MIT